 You might be so involved in helping your spouse that you would ignore your health.
 But remember that you need to be healthy enough to take care of your spouse and the kids.

-Hence take care of yourself before you take care of your spouse.
+Hence take care of yourself before you take care of your spouse (5).

 - You cannot ignore your basic needs.
-Have your food on time, eat nutritious food and be physically active.
+Eat well, get enough sleep, and be physically active.

 - It’s not easy to live with a depressed spouse, take care of the household responsibilities, and sacrifice the best moments of your marriage.
-Take time for yourself and practice yoga, meditation or any other relaxation techniques.
+Take time for yourself and practice yoga, meditation, or other self-care for your body and mind.

 - It’s not selfish to engage yourself in interests and hobbies.
 You will feel happy and rejuvenated after the break and can take care of your partner better.